shichik07/AdaptiveControl/OS_Experiment/README.md

 Experimental file for the adaptive control task containing list-wide and item specific manipulation.
-The was authored by Julia Ficke and modified by Julius kricheldorff.
+The script was authored by Julia Ficke and modified by Julius kricheldorff.